Anthony1013/HPFN/README.md

-# Hybrid Progressive Interaction for Multimodal Sentiment Analysis
+# Hybrid Progressive Fusion Network for Multimodal Sentiment Analysis

 Codebase for our paper:
-**Hybrid Progressive Interaction for Multimodal Sentiment Analysis**
+**Hybrid Progressive Fusion Network for Multimodal Sentiment Analysis**

 ---